Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Discussion

-It is plausible that greater fear surrounding exposure to online harms plays a causal role in women's self-censorship online.
-Indeed, we found that women were more likely than men to say that they are less likely to share opinions, photos and general content as a direct result of fearing being targeted by online harms.
+Our findings suggest that greater fear surrounding exposure to online harms plays a key role in women's self-censorship online.
+Women were more likely than men to say that they are less likely to share opinions, photos and general content as a direct result of fearing being targeted by online harms.
 These patterns accord with offline behaviours whereby fear of crime leads to moderation of one's actions, such as avoiding walking in quiet places after dark, or taking extra precautions when travelling alone \citep{ONS2022}.
-We directly tested associations between fears about being targeted by twelve online harms and comfort with the seven online behaviours included in the survey.
-Overall, being more fearful was associated with being less comfortable with several forms of online participation, and different fears influenced comfort with different online behaviours when gender, age and internet use was controlled for.
+Consistent with this, our regression analysis showed that greater fear of harm exposure was associated with lower comfort with several different online behaviours, even when controlling for gender, age, and internet use.
 For example, fear of directly receiving online misogyny significantly predicted less comfort expressing political opinions online, while fear of cyberstalking significantly predicted less comfort sharing photos of the self and of friends and family online.
-It may be that greater exposure to particular forms of harm increase fear of being targeted by harms more generally in women, leading to additional safety work in the form of using safety tools and reducing online participation, perhaps mitigating risk of further exposure.
-Alternatively, it may be that greater fears amongst women arise by factors other than direct exposure, leading to increased safety work, and again mitigating further risk.
-Our work shows that the interplay between gender, exposure to harm, fears and online behaviours is complex and future work would benefit from examining these links in greater detail.
+The interplay between harm exposure, fear, safety work, and participation is likely to be complex.
+It may be that greater exposure to particular harms increases fear in women, leading to additional safety work, or that greater fears arise by factors such as cultural transmission through media and social networks.
+Future research would benefit from working to understand the causal nature of these relationships in more detail, which could inform how to best target intervention.

+While our work offers important novel insights into the differential impacts of online harms experienced by men and women, it is important to acknowledge limitations in the study and outstanding research questions that were not possible to answer with this data.
+Our Prolific sample was designed to be representative of the UK population across age, gender, and ethnicity, but because Prolific recruitment is not probability-based and relies on participants filling survey slots on a first-come, first-served basis, there remains the possibility of selection bias.